ElteHupkes/metaphoric/content/2013-04-20-16-39-metaphoric-in-git.md

-I started [MetaphoricJS](http://github.com/ElteHupkes/MetaphoricJS) a while ago to play around with [EmberJS](http://www.emberjs.com), but decided this is also not quite suited for a blog (I don't remember which article pointed this out; but blogs are mostly about sporadic users viewing one or two of your posts, why have them download a whole bunch of JS?).
-It was mostly for playing around; but I get a lot of EmberJS playing time at my job at [SRXP](http://www.srxp.com) these days.
+I started [MetaphoricJS](http://github.com/ElteHupkes/MetaphoricJS) a while ago to play around with [EmberJS](http://www.emberjs.com), but decided this is also not quite suited for a blog (I don't remember which article pointed this out, but blogs are mostly about sporadic users viewing one or two of your posts, why have them download a whole bunch of JS?).
+Besides, I get a lot of EmberJS playing time at my job at [SRXP](http://www.srxp.com) these days.
 So instead I took an entirely different approach:

 - I like having everything in repos; so why couldn't my blog be a repo?
 Step 1: create Git-repo for blog.